Keith Burnett

 Burnett is past Vice-Chancellor of the University of Sheffield.
 Burnett announced his retirement in January 2018 and he stepped down in September of that year when he was succeeded by Koen Lamberts.
 He received an Honorary degree from the University of Sheffield in July 2022.
 He is an honorary fellow of Jesus College, Oxford and St John's College, Oxford where he was a tutorial fellow for 20 years.

 Burnett has a long-standing commitment to vocational and technical education, advocating for the development of high-level vocational education and apprenticeships and serving as the President of the Science Council and on the board of the National Technician Development Centre and of Heated.

 Biography

 Burnett was born in Llwynypia in the Rhondda Valley.
-He studied Physics at Jesus College, Oxford obtaining a BA degree in 1975 then a DPhil degree in 1979.
+He attended the Brynteg School before studying Physics at Jesus College, Oxford obtaining a BA degree in 1975 then a DPhil degree in 1979.
 He held academic positions in Physics at the University of Colorado, Imperial College and the University of Oxford before taking up the role of vice chancellor at the University of Sheffield in 2007.
 During his time at the University of Oxford he was appointed Chairman of Physics and then Head of the Division of Mathematical, Physical and Life Sciences.
 His research includes the study of Bose–Einstein condensates.